synacktiv/bip/README.md

 ### Base

 The module `bip.base` contains most of the *basic* features for interfacing with IDA.
+In practice this is mainly the disasmbleur part of IDA, this
-This includes: manipulation of instruction, functions, basic blocks, operands, data, xrefs, structures, types, ...
+includes: manipulation of instruction, functions, basic blocks, operands, data, xrefs, structures, types, ...

 #### Instructions / Operands